trailofbits/graphtage/README.md

 The `--only-edits` or `-e` option will print out a list of edits rather than applying them to the input file in place.

 ### Matching Options
 By default, Graphtage tries to match all possible pairs of elements in a dictionary.

+Matching two dictionaries with each other is hard.
+Although computationally tractable, this can sometimes be onerous for input files with huge dictionaries.
+Graphtage has three different strategies for matching dictionaries:
+1. `--dict-strategy match` (the most computationally expensive) tries to match all pairs of keys and values between the two dictionaries, resulting in a match of minimum edit distance;
+2. `--dict-strategy none` (the least computationally expensive) will not attempt to match any key/value pairs unless they have the exact same key; and
+3. `--dict-strategy auto` (the default) will automatically match the values of any key-value pairs that have identical keys and then use the `match` strategy for the remainder of key/value pairs.

+See [Pull Request #51](https://github.com/trailofbits/graphtage/pull/51) for some examples of how these strategies affect output.

-While computationally tractable, this can sometimes be onerous for input files with huge dictionaries.
-The `--no-key-edits` or `-k` option will instead only attempt to match dictionary items that share the same key, drastically reducing computation.
-Likewise, the `--no-list-edits` or `-l` option will not consider interstitial insertions and removals when comparing two lists.
+The `--no-list-edits` or `-l` option will not consider interstitial insertions and removals when comparing two lists.
 The `--no-list-edits-when-same-length` or `-ll` option is a less drastic version of `-l` that will behave normally for lists that are of different lengths but behave like `-l` for lists that are of the same length.

 ### ANSI Color
 By default, Graphtage will only use ANSI color in its output if it is run from a TTY.
 If, for example, you would like